Squaw: Status

-The term squaw is considered universally offensive by Indigenous peoples in America and Canada due to its use for hundreds of years in a derogatory context, and usage that demeans Native American women.
+The term squaw is considered offensive by Indigenous peoples in America and Canada due to its use for hundreds of years in a derogatory context that demeans Native American women.
 This has ranged from condescending images (e.g., picture postcards depicting "Indian squaw and papoose") to racialized epithets.
 Alma Garcia has written, "It treats non-white women as if they were second-class citizens or exotic objects."

-In November 2021, the United States Department of the Interior, headed by Secretary of the Interior Deb Haaland, declared squaw to be a derogatory and racist term and began formally removing the term from use on the federal level.
-Secretary Haaland announced the creation of a committee and process to review and replace the names of geographic features that contain the offensive term.